Tomahawkd/CommonShellScript/README.md

 2. ohmyzsh.sh

      This script semi-automatically install ohmyzsh, powerlevel10k theme and powerline font, plus it will configure some of them.
 You still need to configure the left manually.

+3. createmedia.sh

+    This script automatically detect MacOS system installer and use createinstallmedia executable to create a VM hypervisor compatiable image file for VM installation